clux/kubecon2022/source/slides.md

 notes:
 - streams; async iteration; unlike list where we had to await the full list
-- here we await each element - using TryStream trait
+- here we await each element - in theory this runs forever
-- this is base api where you get WatchEvents
-- we don't recommend you actually use this kubernetes api directly because of tons of footguns, it'll desync, reset on you, you need to bookkeep resourceversions etc.
+- but in practice no, because the watch api is kind of bad; desync/reset/resource vers/bookmarks/pre-lists
+- also WatchEvents wrap - which it's actually unsafe to rely on
+- don't want to use this manually unless you really know what you're doing

 ---
-### Api End
+### kube-client

 docs.rs/kube + kube-rs/examples